Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ### Eldrazian

 This people, known as ebony elves or dark elves, have skin as black as jet.
 Dark elves present two faces: publicly, they work as troubadours, advisors, courtiers...
 In the shadows, they are spies, assassins, and mercenaries.
 Dark elves are not born with dark skin; they develop it when their dark heart awakens.
 The community of dark elves is managed by an organization based in secluded citadels, overseeing the affairs of their members.
 A dark elf without ties to these communities eventually succumbs to their dark heart.

+Eldrazians, or Black Elves, are a rare and enigmatic subgroup, often born among other elves.
+Recognized by their dark skin and intense disposition, they are highly disciplined, but without guidance, they may become violent and uncontrollable due to an innate “black gene.” Éldraziens live in secluded citadels where they learn to master their nature through rigorous training.
+Skilled in stealth, combat, and subterfuge, Éldraziens are often hired by human nobles as assassins, but they also serve as musicians, artists, or poets to mask their true purpose.

 Skills: Melee, Subterfuge, Spellcasting, Brawl, Discretion, Tactical, Manipulation, Athletics.
 Strong attributes: ?.